 While myriad choices exist for queues across both cloud services and software offerings, it will remain important to consider deployment choices and the correct semantics (e.g., at least once vs. exactly once) for the application, as well as your key metrics and cost drivers.

 Equipped with the knowledge of what a queue is and what queues actually do in various computing applications, we can begin to determine what the right queue for your application might be.
-Stay tuned for the next post in this series to learn about the basic cost drivers when choosing a queuing service.
+Check out the next post in this series to learn about the basic cost drivers when choosing a queuing service.